zzzprojects/learn-orm/tutorials/fsharp/data-types.md

 # Data Types

-Some types are considered primitive types, such as the Boolean type `bool` and integral and floating-point types of various sizes, which include types for bytes and characters, etc. These types are described in Primitive Types.
-Other types that are built into the language include tuples, lists, arrays, sequences, records, and discriminated unions.
+Some types are considered primitive types, such as the Boolean type `bool` and integral and floating-point types of various sizes, including types for bytes and characters, etc. These types are described in Primitive Types.
+Other types built into the language include tuples, lists, arrays, sequences, records, and discriminated unions.

  - If you have experience with other .NET languages and are learning F#, you should read the topics for each of these types.
  - These F#-specific types support styles of programming that are common to functional programming languages.